 If the User is a resident in a jurisdiction where transfer of Personal Information related to the User to another jurisdiction requires the User’s consent, then Customers bear the responsibility and are instructed to receive the User’s consent, as required under applicable laws, to such transfer.

-To the extent necessary under EU privacy laws and regulations, Fyber will implement data onward transfer instruments, such as the Controller to Processor Standard Contractual Clauses, the EU-U.S. and Swiss-U.S. Privacy Shield Framework and a statement of compliance with the Privacy Shield Principles.
+To the extent necessary under EU privacy laws and regulations, Fyber will implement data onward transfer instruments, such as the Controller to Processor EU-US Standard Contractual Clauses.

 Fyber implements other or additional onward transfer mechanisms, as available from time to time.